Law Office of

 Will I have to go to Court?

 It depends.
 Often court appearances are waived in Travis County.
+Each County has different rules and procedures, so this will change from County to County.
 Call our office and we can help you determine if you need to appear.

 I was on deferred adjudication.
 Does that mean my record is clean?